omarsar/appworks_meetup_2018/README.md

 ## Applied Deep Learning for NLP Using PyTorch
 This repository contains all the material used for the AI meetup hosted and organized by [AppWorks](https://appworks.tw/).
+Note that you need to download a couple folders which are missing from the repository because of file size limitations.
+If you have any other questions reach out to me at ellfae@gmail.com or directly message me on Twitter ([@omarsar0](https://twitter.com/omarsar0)).

 ## Event Description: